Shmankivtsi: Geography

-Near the village flows the stream Samets, which flows into the river Nichlava.
+Nearby is the Samets stream, which flows into the Nichlava, and the northern border of the village is touched by the Stavky stream (the right tributary of the Nichlava).

 Toponymy

-Leading specialist in Ukrainian onomastics, Doctor of Philology, Professor of Lviv University Mykhailo Khudash in his monograph "Origin of Ukrainian Carpathian and Carpathian names of settlements (anthroponymic formations)" noted that the original meaning was Shmaykivtsi, meaning 'family or subjects Shmaika'.
-That is, the original name of the village was Shmaykivtsi, which later grew into Shmankivka due to the pronunciation of the letter y changing to n.
+Leading specialist in Ukrainian onomastics, Doctor of Philology, Professor of Lviv University Mykhailo Khudash in his monograph "Origin of Ukrainian Carpathian and Carpathian names of settlements (anthroponymic formations)" noted that the original meaning was Shmaikivtsi, meaning 'family or subjects Shmaika'.
+That is, the original name of the village was Shmaikivtsi, which later grew into Shmankivka due to the pronunciation of the letter y changing to n.
 A direct analogue of this is the Ukrainian equivalent of the name Shmaiko.